-Field Description Values Default Run File Validation at File Stop Validate files by using the specified method when file transfer is complete and file is closed. uri, lua_script,or none none Run File Validation at Session Start Validate files by using the specified method when a transfer session starts. lua_script or none none Run File Validation at Session Stop Validate files by using the specified method when a transfer session ends. lua_script or none none Run File Validation when Crossing File Threshold (Validation Threshold) Validate files by using the specified method once the transfer session surpasses a set number of kilobytes (threshold).
+Field Description Values Default Run File Validation when Crossing File Threshold (Validation Threshold) Validate files by using the specified method once the transfer session surpasses a set number of kilobytes (threshold).
 The threshold must be specified by editing aspera.conf. uri, lua_script,or none none Note: For threshold validation, the file transfer might complete before the file threshold validation response comes back (because ascp doesn't pause file transfers during file threshold validation); therefore, a complete file transfer could happen even with validation failure.
 Validation Threshold KB Validate files once the download size exceeds the threshold value.
 Since threshold validation can only be triggered periodically (every second in the worst case), the file must be large enough to trigger this validation.
 Positive integer 0 The Validation Threshold option must also be specified (uri or lua) if this option is to be recognized by the system.
 If Validation Threshold is also enabled, and this value is not specified (or set to 0), the ascp session will exit with an error.
 Validation Threads Enable multiple validations to occur in parallel validator threads.
 Positive integer 5 If the number of validation threads is not set to 1, then multiple threads may perform different types of validations for different (or the same) files at the same time.
 In such a situation, the response of a validation_file_stop at the end of a file download might come before the response of a validation_threshold for the same file.
 Validation URI Use the specified external URL for validation calls.
-When this parameter is defined, at least two validations, validation_file_start and URL none
+When this parameter is defined, at least two validations, validation_file_start and validation_file_stop will happen for every file.
+URL none The entry should define a URL, port, and URL handler for validation.
+For example, http://l27.0.0.1:8080/SimpleValidator This value must be defined if any of the following values are set to uri: